ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 [here](https://mantiblob.blob.core.windows.net/builds/Launcher.zip) and extract
 the file into its own directory.

-Next, simply click on `PlatformLauncher.exe` and you will see Core start up!
+Next, simply click on `PlatformLauncher.exe` and you will see CORE start up!

 ### Editor